Back To Blogs

 Buying Real Estate in Mexico as a Foreigner: A Complete Guide

 Mexico has long been a favorite destination for foreigners seeking sunny beaches, vibrant culture, and affordable real estate.
 Whether you’re dreaming of a vacation home, retirement spot, or an investment property, Mexico offers numerous opportunities.
 However, purchasing real estate in a foreign country comes with its own set of rules and processes.
-In this guide, we’ll break down the step-by-step process for buying property in Mexico as a foreigner, so you can navigate the experience with confidence.
+In this guide, we will break down the step-by-step process of buying property in Mexico as a foreigner so you can feel comfortable with the experience.

 Yes!
-Foreigners can own property in Mexico, but there are some restrictions to keep in mind.
-The Mexican Constitution prohibits foreigners from directly owning land within the "Restricted Zone", which includes land:
+Foreigners can purchase property in Mexico, but there are some restrictions to know.
+The Mexican Constitution does not permit foreigners to own land directly in the "Restricted Zone", which is land:

 100 kilometers (62 miles) from international borders.